 Therefore, be proactive and not only make sure you’re eating slow and chewing properly, but ensure your children have food that is cut up and that they are not playing as they eat.

-Food poisoning, unfortunately, occurs a lot more than people realize on Thanksgiving.
+, unfortunately, occurs a lot more than people realize on Thanksgiving.
 Improper handling of the raw turkey or improper storage of food items are often the reason you’ll find yourself feeling violently ill only a few hours after the feast.
-The elderly, pregnant women and children are especially at risk – because food poisoning could lead to more serious conditions, such as kidney failure.
+The elderly, pregnant women and children are especially at risk – because food poisoning could lead to more serious conditions, such as kidney failure

 If you’re cooking, make sure you refrigerate perishable foods right away and never thaw your turkey overnight on the counter.
 Wash your hands, utensils, and all cooking instruments well before using them and avoid cross-contamination by cleaning knives and cutting boards in between use.
 All raw meats should be cooked to an internal temperature of 165 degrees Fahrenheit to ensure bacteria have been removed.